- Bupa Platinum consultant

 - Fee assured

-Dr Ian Gabriel is the Lead Clinician for haematological cancers at Chelsea and Westminster Hospital.
-He qualified in medicine from St Marys Hospital Medical School - Imperial College in 1999 and completed his specialist training in haematology in London.
-He was awarded the Frank Cass Scholarship to pursue research and completed his PhD at Imperial College, researching the role of killer immunoglobulin receptors in post-transplant tumour eradication (myeloma and CML) and and graft versus host reactions.
+Dr Gabriel qualified in medicine from St Mary’s Hospital Medical School - Imperial College in 1999 and completed his specialist training in haematology in London.
+He holds a joint consultant position with Imperial College NHS Healthcare Trust (Hammersmith Hospital) where he is a consultant in haemato-oncology (myeloma) and stem cell transplantation (autologous and allogeneic) and at Chelsea and Westminster where he leads the service for blood cancers including myeloma, lymphoma, myelodysplasia and leukaemia.
+He was awarded the Frank Cass Scholarship to pursue research and completed his PhD at Imperial College, researching the role of killer immunoglobulin receptors in post-transplant tumour eradication and and graft versus host reactions.

-Dr Gabriel has published peer reviewed papers on lymphoma, myeloma, and leukaemia in addition to those on stem cell transplantation.
+Dr Gabriel has published peer reviewed papers on lymphoma, myeloma, leukaemia, and HIV haematology in addition to those on stem cell transplantation.
 He is the author of a number of book chapters.

 Areas of interest